cemmartin/cemmartin/README.md

 <img src="https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExNHRveWs0NGlpdGlmY290Z2p2YnJvaG9qczAwM2x4M2wxbXJkcmo3ZSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/dzaUX7CAG0Ihi/giphy.gif">

 <h1>Hi, I'm Claire!</h1>
 <p>I'm a Scotland-based software engineer/UX designer.
-A recent CodeClan grad, I'm looking for opportunities to work on innovative software projects and to continue growing my knowledge of software.</p>
+A recent CodeClan grad with a background in marketing & design, I'm looking for opportunities to work on innovative software projects and to continue growing my knowledge of software.</p>

 <p>In my spare time I enjoy hillwaking, baking, and mucking about with code (so you may see this space change frequently).</p>